FurkanEmiroglu/ECS-like-Architecture-with-ScriptableObjects/README.md

 - Do not forget that Burst Compiler gives very different performance results in editor than build, and always test your applications on the target platform.
 - Since you can easily inject the references of GameSystem scriptableobjects into monobehaviours, feel free to add the methods to be called outside of Unity callbacks as public to your systems and call the added method anywhere you want.
 - Changing Engine.cs execution order to just before default execution order is highly recommended.
+- This was just an idea about scriptableobjects.
+I don't think it's production ready yet.